kamino410/phase-shifting/README.md

 |Sinusoidal-2 (S2)|`step/2`|
 |Graycode (GC)|`step/2`|

-For each camera pixels, the coordinate of corresponding display pixel are estimated by following process.
+For each camera pixels, the coordinate of corresponding display pixel are estimated by the following process.

 1. Unwrap the phases from S1 and S2.
     * `arctan2(sqrt(3)*(img1 - img3), 2*img2 - img1 - img3)`
 2. Compute the phase difference (it is not a simple subtraction between unwrapped values).
 3. Decode and interpolate the graycode coordinate on the GC map.
     * Interpolation is required for pixels on the border of graycode patterns.
-    * Mask is computed by dilating and eroding (kernel size : `2*filter_size+1`).
+    * Mask is computed by dilating and eroding with user-defined kernel size `2*filter_size+1`.
-    * The average of decoded coordinates of neighbouring pixels is set (kernel size : `2*filter_size+1`).
+    * The average of decoded coordinates of neighbouring pixels is set with the kernel size.
-4. Compute the coordinate of the corresponding display pixel.
+4. Compute coordinate of the corresponding display pixel.
-    * Phase is the value unwrapped from S1.
     * Global position is computed using the phase, phase difference and graycode coordinate complementarily.
+    * Local position is computed from S1.

 ## How to use

-### 1. Calibrate gamma value
+### 1. Calibrate the gamma value

-Before generate patterns, you should calibrate gamma values of your display-camera system.
+Before generate patterns, you should calibrate the gamma values of your display-camera system.

 The phase-shifting method requires that the input value to the display and the output value from the camera are linear.
 However, most of imaging and display devices transform their input values based on their gamma value (in general, display : 2.2, camera : 1/2.2).